arasharchor/mnist-fun/README.md

 ## The Effect of Mislabeled Data and Accuracy Surfaces
 The success of models trained on noisy labels is dependent on many hyperparameters.
 Here, I explore the connection between percentage of mislabeled data, batch size, dropout, and accuracy.
+Distinct trends emerge for models that utilize dropout and those that do not when the percentage of misclassified labels is between 10% and 60%.
 All models were trained for 10 epochs.

 Below is the accuracy surface for models with dropout.
 For a given level of label noise, increasing the batch size increases the accuracy.
 ![Image](/plots/acc_grid_v2_drop_view1_highres.png)